 The applicant shall open a bank account ("Settlement Account") in a bank, which has been approved by eSett to be used in the Imbalance Settlement ("Settlement Bank") as described in Chapter 8.4.
-The Settlement Account must be held in any of the NBS countries.
+The Settlement Account must be held in European Economic Area (EEA).
 The BRP shall also enter into any necessary agreements with its Settlement Bank to enable the settlement of payments in accordance with the procedures and schedules specified in chapter 8, such as any possibly required agreements on same-day-value payments.
 The Settlement Bank will advise on what agreements are required.